quasientio/pal/README.md

 PAL is an embodiment of this realization, an exploration into _the big idea_.
-PAL implements this concept in Java, empowering programs with message-passing capabilities, by translating control (via direct invocations) into communication (via messages), and enabling a set of standard external interfaces (RPC, REST, PUB/SUB, etc) out of the box.
+PAL implements this concept in Java, empowering programs with message-passing capabilities, by translating control (via direct invocations) into communication (via messages), and enabling a set of standard external interfaces (RPC, REST, PUB/SUB, etc.) out of the box.

 ### What PAL isn't